rundeck/docs/docs/learning/howto/java-plugin.md

-# Developing a Custom Rundeck Java Plugin
+# Develop a Custom Rundeck Java Plugin

 This tutorial covers: